syseleven/grav-docs-metakube/pages/04.tutorials/06.external-authentication/default.en.md

 * edit
 * cluster-admin

 You can of course also create your own ClusterRoles or Roles.
 For more information see [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
+If you manage a lot of roles manually, [rbac-manager](https://github.com/FairwindsOps/rbac-manager) can make it easier.